The Euler-Poincare characteristic and mixed multiplicities: Introduction

 \section{Introduction}

 The mixed multiplicity is an important invariant of Algebraic Geometry and Commutative Algebra.
-Risler-Teissier \cite{Te} in 1973 showed that each mixed multiplicity of $\mathfrak{n}$-primary ideals (in a noetherian local ring with maximal ideal $\frak{n}$) is the multiplicity of an ideal generated by a superficial sequence.
-For the case of arbitrary ideals, the first author \cite{Vi} in 2000 described mixed multiplicities as the Samuel multiplicity via (FC)-sequences.
-And by using filter-regular sequences, Manh-Viet \cite{Vi6} in 2011 characterized mixed multiplicities of multigraded modules in terms of the length of modules.
-Moreover, in two recent papers, by a new approach, the authors gave the additivity and reduction formulas for mixed multiplicities \cite{VT1} and formulas transmuting mixed multiplicities via rank of modules \cite{VT2}.
-In past years, the theory of mixed multiplicities has attracted much attention and has been continually developed (see e.g. \cite{CP, CP1, KV, KR1, KR2,KT, MV, Re, Ro, Sw, Tr2, TV, Vi2, Vi4,Vi5,VDT, VT}).
-However, how to find mixed multiplicity formulas, which are analogous to Auslander-Buchsbaum's formula (see e.g. \cite {AB} or \cite [Theorem 4.7.4]{BH1}) and Serre's formula (see e.g. \cite {Se} or \cite [Theorem 4.7.6]{BH1}) for the Samuel multiplicity theory, is not yet known.
-And this problem became an open question of the mixed multiplicity theory. \enlargethispage{1cm}
+Risler-Teissier \cite{Te} in 1973 showed that each mixed multiplicity of ideals of dimension $0$ in a Noetherian local ring is the multiplicity of an ideal generated by a superficial sequence.
+Katz and Verma in 1989 \cite{KV} started the investigation of mixed multiplicities of ideals of positive height.
+For the case of arbitrary ideals, Viet \cite{Vi} in 2000 described mixed multiplicities as the Hilbert-Samuel multiplicity via (FC)-sequences.
+Trung and Verma in 2007 \cite{TV} interpreted mixed volumes of polytopes as mixed multiplicities of ideals.
+Moreover, by using filter-regular sequences, Manh and Viet \cite{Vi6} in 2011 characterized mixed multiplicities of multi-graded modules in terms of the length of modules.
+In past years, the theory of mixed multiplicities has attracted much attention and has been continually developed (see e.g. [4, 5, {11$-$15, 18$-$32]).

+\enlargethispage{1cm} Kirby and Rees \cite{KR1} in 1994 studied a kind of mixed multiplicities of multi-graded modules and proved that these mixed multiplicities can be expressed as the Euler-Poincare characteristic of a certain sequence.
+However, how to find mixed multiplicity formulas, which are analogous to Serre's formula (see e.g. \cite {Se} or \cite [Theorem 4.7.6]{BH1}) and Auslander-Buchsbaum's formula (see e.g. \cite {AB} or \cite [Theorem 4.7.4]{BH1}) in the Hilbert-Samuel multiplicity theory, is not yet known.
+This problem became an open question of the mixed multiplicity theory.
+This paper gives an approach different from the one in \cite{KR1}.
+Our approach is begun with defining mixed multiplicity systems and related invariants, which is similar to the one in \cite{AB, BH1}.
+We need to choose exactly objects suitable for the goal of the paper and give mixed multiplicity formulas, which are analogous to formulas in the Hilbert-Samuel multiplicity theory.